Novogrudok: In the 19th century

 In 1795, as a result of the third Partition of Polish–Lithuanian Commonwealth, it was annexed by Imperial Russia.
 Administratively, it was part of the Slonim Governorate since 1796, and the Lithuania Governorate since 1801.
 It was transferred to the Minsk Governorate in 1843.
 The city is one of two possible birthplaces of the world-renowned poet Adam Mickiewicz.
 Mickiewicz was baptized in the local Transfiguration Church and spent his childhood in the city.

-During the Napoleonic Wars, the 19th Lithuanian Uhlan regiment was formed from local residents after Novogrudok's occupation by Napoleon's Grande Armée in 1812.
+During the Napoleonic Wars, the Polish 20th Infantry Regiment and 19th Uhlan Regiment were formed from local residents after Novogrudok's occupation by Napoleon's Grande Armée in 1812.
 In 1817, the city had 428 wooden and 9 stone houses.
 At that time, mainly Jews, Belarusians, Poles, Lipka Tatars and Russians lived in the city.

 November Uprising of 1831

-During the November Uprising, on July 22, 1831, Novogrudok was occupied for some time by the detachments of Y. Kashits and M. Mezheyevsky.
+During the November Uprising, on 22 July 1831, Novogrudok was occupied for some time by the detachments of Y. Kashits and M. Mezheyevsky.

 After the liquidation of the Dominican school in 1834, the tsarist authorities opened a five-class school, which turned into the Novogrudok gymnasium in 1858.
 In 1837, Novogrudok had 4 unpaved and 9 paved streets and alleys.